stephen-cpe/vermibin/README.md

 * **Visual Basic Source Code:** [GitHub Repository](https://github.com/ronilopenero/Vermibin)
 * **Development Challenges:** We encountered significant challenges with the Wi-Fi module back in 2014.
 You can read my [original forum post on Adafruit here](https://forums.adafruit.com/viewtopic.php?f=25&t=51273).

+*This project is preserved for historical purposes and is unmaintained.
+The code has been left in its original state—except for an updated Wi-Fi password—to authentically represent what my code looked like during my college days in 2014.*

 ## Gallery
 ![ATmega1281 Microcontroller](photos/atmega1281.jpg)
 ![Circuit Diagram](photos/circuit_diagram.jpg)